Emergency Nurse Practitioners Conference

 Dr Jess Mills is an experienced children’s emergency specialist who currently works at both the Queensland Children’s Hospital and The Sunshine Coast University Hospital.
 She is driven and excited to help improve the care of sick and injured children wherever they may be, especially those outside of our major urban hospitals, and hopes you don't fall asleep during her talks!

-• Dr David Hogan
+• Dr Joe Coory

 Conference Location